Nicasiomarques/booking-host/DEVELOPMENT_PRACTICES.md

 - [ ] Factory functions for services/repositories
 - [ ] Zod schemas with OpenAPI metadata when applicable
 - [ ] Composition.ts exports factory function
-- [ ] Endpoints use helpers when possible
+- [ ] Endpoints use helpers when possible (registerGetByIdEndpoint, etc.)
+- [ ] Complex services split into specialized services when appropriate
+- [ ] Validation helpers used for entity checks (requireEntity)
+- [ ] Either results handled with handleEitherAsync

 ---